-Many of the keyboard-based functions and MTH menu functions defined in Chapter 3 for real numbers (e.g., SQ, ,LN, ex, etc.), can be applied to complex numbers.
+Many of the keyboard-based functions and MTH menu functions defined in Chapter 3 for real numbers (e.g., SQ, LN, e^x, etc.), can be applied to complex numbers.
 The result is another complex number, as illustrated in the following examples.
-[Note: not all lines will be visible in the screen of your calculator when finishing with the exercises in the following figures].